Department of Obstetrics and Gynecology

 View Sections

-The subintern will participate (in the office and hospital) in the study and treatment of women with reproductive endocrine disorders and infertility.
+The student will participate (in the office and hospital) in the study and treatment of women with reproductive endocrine disorders and infertility.
 The student will attend and present in conferences, attend surgery, observe assisted reproductive technology procedures, have assigned reading and be an integral part of the reproductive endocrine service.
 Opportunities for clinical research projects in reproductive endocrinology are also available.

 View Sections

-M45 ObGyn 830 Gynecologic Oncology Subinternship
+M45 ObGyn 830 Gynecologic Oncology (Clinical Elective)

-The subintern will take part in the work-up of tumor patients prior to surgery and/or radiotherapy, assist in pelvic operations, help render perioperative care, and review pathology specimens and slides.
+The student will take part in the work-up of tumor patients prior to surgery and/or radiotherapy, assist in pelvic operations, help render perioperative care, and review pathology specimens and slides.
 The student will participate in GYN Tumor Clinic sessions, make hospital rounds with house staff, accompany chief residents on consultations, and attend OB/GYN conferences.
 Opportunities for clinical or basic research projects in gynecologic malignancy are also available.

 View Sections